Who is the University Ombuds?

-The University Ombuds is a neutral individual who listens to complaints and grievances and provides conflict-resolution services for all faculty, staff, and student employees in a safe and welcoming environment.
+The University Ombuds is a neutral individual who listens to concerns, grievances and other climate issues and provides conflict-resolution services to the University community including faculty, staff, student employees and non-employed students in a safe and welcoming environment.

 Communications with the University Ombuds remain strictly confidential unless express permission to do otherwise is granted by the visitor or the Ombuds is required to disclose based on applicable University policy, legal considerations, or a perceived imminent risk of harm to self or others.
 The Ombuds does not advocate on behalf of any one person or group, but will advocate for an unbiased process and consider the rights and concerns of all those involved.
 The Ombuds communicates with various representatives and offices to respond to and help resolve concerns in a timely manner.

-If you are a student with academic and non-academic concerns related to enrollment, please contact the Student Ombuds.
+If you are a student with academic concern related to enrollment, please contact the Student Assistance Services.

 Organizational Ombuds: An important resource in Turbulent Times